Photography by: Ben Heath, Nathan Ianos and Victoria Schofield

 We asked Johnny to choose a location in the city particularly poignant or significant to him, he chose the Manchester Apollo.
 Johnny grew up only a couple of streets away from the theatre and it became the centre of his teenage life, shaping his desire to break into the music industry.
 His best selling autobiography ‘Set the Boy Free’ makes multiple references to the Apollo, not least his first meeting with Morrissey at a Patti Smith gig in 1978.

 Johnny was very obliging and supportive, making suggestions for locations within the theatre.
 A technically difficult shoot to do – particularly inside the dark spaces of the Apollo’s stage area – we brought studio flash from college to create interesting directional lighting.

 The final images were captured at the side of the theatre against the Apollo’s 1930s brickwork, these shots place Johnny in a setting from any era of his musical career.

-Before Johnny left, he discussed the relevance of the project and emphasised how important it is within the creative industries today, for young Mancunian talent to break through to secure jobs within their own city.
+Before Johnny left, he discussed the importance of the Greater Mancunians project and emphasised how important it is within the creative industries today, for young Mancunian talent to break through to secure jobs within their own city.
 Students Ben, Nathan and Vicky did a superb job!
 They all have their own distinct photographic styles, combined; it has produced an impressive body of work.

 © All images – The Manchester College (unless otherwise stated)